liuguangxi/fractusist/README.md

 - Use SVG backend for image rendering.
 - Generate fractals using [L-system](https://en.wikipedia.org/wiki/L-system).
-- The number of iterations, step size, fill and stroke styles, image parameters of generated fractals could be customized.
+- The number of iterations, step size, fill and stroke styles, etc. of generated fractals could be customized.

 ## Usage